HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_04/Exercise_04_19/Exercise_04_19.md

 (b) `ival++ && ival`
 (c) `vec[ival++] <= vec[ival]`

-####Annswer
+####Answer
+(a)
 (c) The problem with this code is that ival is used on both sides and it is not known what side is evaluated first.
-There are two different scenarios that can happen.
+There are two different possible scenarios.

-Execution if the right-hand side is evaluated first:
+1. Execution if the right-hand side is evaluated first:
 ```cpp
 vec[ival] <= vec[ival]  // Kind of uselesss code since it will always be true.
 ```

-Executioon if the left-hand side is evaluated first:
+2. Executioon if the left-hand side is evaluated first:
 ```cpp
 vec[ival] <= vec[ival + 1]  // Probably the original intention of this code.
 ```